HansUXdev/ProductDesignChallenge2020/README.md

 2. [Productdesign.tips Chrome Extention](https://chrome.google.com/webstore/detail/productdesigntips/jfkbdlhcdoooljpkfjfllhlgeejhabbb)

 ## Why on github?
 Why not.
-Githu is awesome and you should be using it even if you don't code.
+Github is awesome and you should be using it even if you don't code.

 # Winning?